Archibald Scales: Naval service

 He then became Superintendent of the United States Naval Academy, where he handled a scandal.
 In 1921, he took command of Battleship Division Five.
-After, Scales led the Fourth Naval District from 1923 until he retired in 1926.
+After that, Scales led the Fourth Naval District from 1923 until he retired in 1926.
 He was a delegate at the Transylvania Celebration in Kentucky and died at the U.S. Naval Hospital in Bethesda, Maryland.
 He is buried in Arlington National Cemetery.
 Scales married Harriet Pierce Graham and had three children.